Three-Year Study Reveals the Dangers of Loot Boxes

 “A manipulation of the gaming experience creates unfavorable conditions for making purchasing decisions, especially for children and young people,” the study finally observes.

-“Dynamic odds” that change without informing gamers depending on how much real money they spend, rigging wins and losses and potentially “anything which is controlled by the system,” and using outrightly aggressive tactics sharply distinguish chance-based paid reward systems from regulated gambling in the UK by the absence of mandatory safety checks.
+“Dynamic odds” that change without informing gamers depending on how much real money they spend.
+Rigging wins and losses and potentially “anything which is controlled by the system.”
+And using outrightly aggressive tactics sharply distinguish chance-based paid reward systems from regulated gambling in the UK by the absence of mandatory safety checks.

 “Such mechanisms and techniques are unlike those used in the regulated gambling industry, where gambling products undergo independent testing for fairness and compliance with the stated rules of the game,” the authors point out.